cap-js/docs/get-started/in-a-nutshell.md

 % include _code from='bookshop:db/init.js' %}
 [learn more about using `cds.ql` for reading and writing data](../node.js/cds-ql){ .learn-more}  -->

-After you’ve added these files, `cds watch` restarts the server with output, telling us that the files have been detected and their content has been loaded into the database automatically:
+After you've added these files, `cds watch` restarts the server with output, telling us that the files have been detected and their content has been loaded into the database automatically:

 ```log
 [cds] - connect to db { database: ':memory:' }